pryv/dev-site/source/guides/data-modelling.md

   }
 ]
 ```
-And add several events in different streams at once :
+You can then add events to the different streams at once by doing an `events.create` call, and store the campaign data in one stream, and the username and token of the subject in another stream:

 ```json
 [